zaracooper/blog/content/posts/go-module-tidbits.md

 1. Encourage users to import packages directly in code as this is easier than using `go get`.
 The go command automatically adds new imports to go.mod as dependencies.
 2. Have options for your non-module users who may want to consume your module.
 If your module is in v2+, you can go one of two ways: the major subdirectory strategy which is good for most Go versions or the major branch strategy which works for Go 1.9.7+, 1.10.3+, and 1.11+ codebases.
 Non-module users have very few problems using v0 and v1 module dependencies so there's not much to worry about if your module is in v0 or v1.
-3. It's possible for your users to use multiple versions of your module in their codebase.
+3. Your users can use multiple versions of your module in their codebase.
 This is especially helpful if your users are slowly migrating dependencies in a large codebase or to fill deficiencies between different versions of your module.

 ## 17. The go mod command <a name="17-the-go-mod-command"></a>
 The `go mod` is used to perform operations on modules.
 The eight `go mod` commands are: